The EHC Needs Assessment Request form is split into sections.

-- What does your child like doing in their spare time?
+What does your child like doing in their spare time?

-- Do they have any hobbies or particular interests?
+Do they have any hobbies or particular interests?

-- What makes them smile?
+What makes them smile?
 For example, spending time with family/friends or animals, jokes, particular activity, favourite toy etc.

-- You may also want to detail if your child has a particular bond with anybody or anything.
+You may also want to detail if your child has a particular bond with anybody or anything.

-- What qualities does your child express when they are happy?
+What qualities does your child express when they are happy?
 For example, are they very lively and excitable?
 Do the sing or giggle?
 Are they louder or quieter than usual?

-- How often would you say they are like this?
+How often would you say they are like this?
 Are they like this just at home or do they have a favourite place?

-- Are you able to be more productive with them when they are happy?
+Are you able to be more productive with them when they are happy?

 The aim here is not only to focus on what you child is struggling with but also what they are good at.
-This form aims to tease out how to get the best out of your child and what methods and strategies can be worked with in order to encourage their progression.
+This form aims to tease out how to get the best out of your child and what methods and strategies can be worked with to encourage their progression.

 In this section you may wish to include:

-- What is your child particularly good at?
+What is your child particularly good at?
 For example, a certain subject at school, spelling or forming friendships, sport, video games or making things.

 Maybe they are very caring around other people or animals?

 Other traits could be they are very loyal, creative, positive, hard-working.

 In this section you have an opportunity to not only list any diagnoses your child has but more importantly what they are struggling with in particular at school and at home.

-- For example, large groups, noisy classrooms, working with peers, being separated from particular people.
+For example, large groups, noisy classrooms, working with peers, being separated from particular people.

-- Does they have any obsessions, such as, colours, food, routines, cleanliness, etc.
+Does they have any obsessions, such as, colours, food, routines, cleanliness, etc.

 What is it that helps them to function from day to day.

 What would they need support with on a daily basis?
 For example, dressing, washing, eating, timings, organisation.

 Time-out cards or break areas to allow them to cool off and relax?

-- Do they have any health or social care needs?
+Do they have any health or social care needs?

-- For example, flexible timetable, one to one support, small group work, visual prompts
+Flexible timetable, one to one support, small group work, visual prompts

-- What particular routines do they have at school and at home?
+What particular routines do they have at school and at home?

-- Has the school put in place anything which has made a positive difference?
+Has the school put in place anything which has made a positive difference?